UKHO/docs/CONTRIBUTING.md

 If you have any improvements (things being poorly worded, misspelt, unclear, tweaks) please make a pull request.
 During the pull request review we will check to ensure your improvements have not changed the meaning of the guidance.

-## Change
+## Changes

 If you would like to make changes (disagreements about the current guidance, substantial adding of new guidance) the best approach is to open an issue with the details/ideas so we can discuss the changes before a pull request is made.
-If no issue is made before a pull request we will still consider it, however there is chance the your effort is wasted if we don't accept your pull request in :(
+If no issue is made before a pull request we will still consider it, however there is chance the your effort is wasted if we don't accept your pull request :(

 ## Contact

 Nev Brown @nevillejrbrown
+Greg Zealley @gregzealley